An alternative study about the geometry and the first law of thermodynamics for AdS Lovelock gravity, using the definition of conserved charges: Relevant cases

 where $\beta_0$ is a global constant to fix.
 The vacuum energy \cite{Mora:2004rx} is given by $E_0 = -l^{2n-2} \beta_0 \gamma^n$ as expected.

 The variation of conserved charges at the conformal infinity is given by

 Here it can noticed the absence of any contribution related with change of scale.
-One can argue that this is because of the addition symmetry of the action principle where the scale transformation can be considered rigid AdS transformations.
+One can speculates that is because of the local AdS symmetry of the action principle.
 The contribution from the horizon is given by

 where it can be recognized the known value of the entropy for Chern Simons.
 The second contribution corresponds to $ V_{eff} dP$ term with